lordprotein/fsd-generator/README.md

 6. Select the name for the Segment
 ```
 ?
-Hello!
-Choose generator add_segment - add new Segment (ui/lib/model) instance to selected Slice
+[FSD-codegen] Please choose a generator slice-segment - add new segment (ui/lib/model) instance to selected slice
 ?
 Select layer where will be added segment: entity
 ?
-Write name of entity slice: card-payment
+Enter entity slice name where will be added segment: card-info
 ?
 Select segment type: ui
 ?
-Write name of segment item: title
+Enter segment name: footer
 ```

 7. Do you want your Segment to be added to the [public API import](https://feature-sliced.design/docs/reference/public-api)?

 ```
 ?
-Hello!
-Choose generator add_segment - add new Segment (ui/lib/model) instance to selected Slice
+[FSD-codegen] Please choose a generator slice-segment - add new segment (ui/lib/model) instance to selected slice
 ?
 Select layer where will be added segment: entity
 ?
-Write name of entity slice: card-payment
+Enter entity slice name where will be added segment: card-info
 ?
 Select segment type: ui
 ?
-Write name of segment item: title
+Enter segment name: footer
 ?
-Would you set "card-payment" import as public (import will be set on Slice level)?
+Would you set "card-info" import as public (import will be set on Slice level)?
   no
 ❯ yes
 ```
+8. After completion, files will be created according to your choice